 What Are the Services Provided by Pediatric dentists?

 - A pediatric dentist will conduct oral health exams for infants.
 The process also includes a risk assessment of decay and cavities for both the baby and the mother.

-- Orthodontic conditions such as misaligned or crooked teeth and improper bite are diagnosed, evaluated, and treated on time by a Pediatric Dentist.
+- Orthodontic conditions such as misaligned or crooked teeth and improper bite are diagnosed, evaluated, and treated in time by a pediatric dentist.

 - They extend immediate treatment and care for dental injuries, including damaged or fractured teeth.

 - They help repair the damaged or decayed teeth by carrying out the appropriate restorative treatments.